Casino Royale (2006)

 Felix Leiter: Someone's in a hurry.

-James Bond: I've got a little itch, down there.
+James Bond: [jokingly to Le Chiffre, tied to a wooden chair, inside a metal chamber] I've got a little itch, down there.
 Would you mind?

 Vesper Lynd: You love me?